shanjcu/web-framework/docs/jcu/building.md

 1. Once fully tested, make a note in the change log, commit the results and push to the server.

-1. Rebuild the main documentation and push to the server in one go by running:
+1. Rebuild the main documentation, push to the server and deploy to CDN in one go by running:

    ~~~ shell
    grunt prep-release jcu-publish